Ya'akov Meridor

-Ya'akov Meridor (יעקב מרידור; born Yaakov Viniarsky 29 September 1913 – 30 June 1995) was an Israeli politician, Irgun commander and businessman.
+Ya'akov Meridor (יעקב מרידור; born Yaakov Viniarsky, 29 September 1913 – 30 June 1995) was an Israeli politician, Irgun commander and businessman.
+He had no family relationship to Irgun member Eliyahu Meridor, born Wierzbolowsky.

 Biography

 Yaakov Viniarsky (later Meridor) was born in the Polish town of Lipno to a Jewish family of middle-class merchants.
 In 1930, after hearing reports of the first Arab rebellion in Mandatory Palestine, he became a member of the Betar Movement.
 He studied law at the University of Warsaw.

 Meridor died in 1995 at the age of 81, and was survived by his three children.
 He and his wife Ziporah are buried in the Nahalat Yitzhak Cemetery in Givatayim.

 Zionist activism

 In 1932, he immigrated to Palestine and joined the Irgun a year later.
-In 1941, he accompanied David Raziel on a mission to Iraq to sabotage oil fields on the outskirts of Baghdad.
-When Raziel was killed along with a British officer, Meridor returned to Palestine and took over as Chief Commander of the Irgun.
+In May 1941, during the Anglo-Iraqi War, he accompanied David Raziel, who had joined the British Army, on a mission to Iraq to sabotage oil fields on the outskirts of Baghdad.
+When Raziel was killed, Meridor returned to Palestine and took over as Chief Commander of the Irgun.

-In 1943, Meridor relinquished command of the Irgun to Menachem Begin, but held senior positions in the Irgun until the Haganah handed him over to the British in 1945.
+On 1 December 1943, Meridor handed over command of the Irgun to Menachem Begin, though he continued to hold senior positions in the Irgun until the Haganah handed him over to the British in 1945.
 He was sent to various detention camps in Africa, and carried out daring escape attempts.
 He was so eager to escape he refused to take a camp leadership position despite his senior rank in the Irgun.

-He finally succeeded in escaping in 1948, and arrived in Israel on the day independence was declared.
-His escape was assisted by a Sudanese Jew named Mayer Malka who provided kosher food and visited him when he was a prisoner in African detention camps.
+He finally succeeded in escaping in 1948, and arrived in Israel on 14 May, the day independence was declared.
+His escape was assisted by a Jew from British-controlled Sudan named Mayer Malka who provided kosher food and visited him when he was a prisoner in African detention camps.
 He hid in Malka's home in Khartoum prior to returning to Palestine.

-Meridor writes in his biography that Menachem Begin was so overjoyed to hear about his escape, that he sent a communique stating that Meridor arrived in Palestine and partook in an operation in Pardes Hana on 7 April 1948, despite the fact that at the time Meridor was in Paris.
+Meridor writes in his biography that Menachem Begin was so overjoyed to hear about his escape, that he sent a communique stating that Meridor arrived in Palestine and took part in an operation in Pardes Hanna on 7 April 1948, despite the fact that at the time Meridor was in Paris.

 According to Meridor, this is why it was written in an article in The Scotsman that the Irgun announced in Tel Aviv on 7 April 1948 that 'Jacob Meridor' had "taken over his war assignment" in Palestine.
-The Scotsman also reported that Meridor's first command was the raid on Pardes Hana military camp, South of Haifa, in which 6 British soldiers and their commanding officer, Lieut-Colonel G.L.
+The Scotsman also reported that on the previous day, as his first command action, Meridor had led the raid on Pardes Hana military camp south of Haifa, in which six British soldiers and their commanding officer, Lieut-Colonel G.L.
 Hilderbrand, were killed.

 Under Begin, he was charged with the task of managing the Irgun's integration in the newly formed Israel Defense Forces.